chnihy/randomchordsapp/README.md

 1. Download as zip and install

-2. Navigate to project folder
+2. Navigate to project folder in terminal

-3. run:
-   python3 main.py
+3. enter: python3 main.py